graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - We'll have two services: one for users with profiles and authentication, and one for posts with real-time features
 - The users service will demonstrate field-level security by placing email addresses behind authentication,
 - while the posts service will show off role-based authorization and real-time notifications.
-- This domain perfectly demonstrates federation, security, and scalability features -->
+- This domain will serve us great to demonstrate federation, security, and the scalability features -->

 ---